dotmpe/script-mpe/doc/features.rst

 :Created: 2016-03-27
 :Updated: 2016-10-10

-Some thoughts and notes on script-mpe features; documentatin and automation.
+Some thoughts and notes on script-mpe features; documentation and automation.
 Mostly ToDo, epic-style text.
 See http:index for a temporary listing to all documented parts in script-mpe.

+TODO: [2018-01-28] Also have a look at apiblueprint.org and perhaps variants

 ----